5 Warning Signs of Mental Illness

 Uncharacteristic anger, anxiety, irritability, despondency and other strong emotions put up a mental-illness red flag.

-Isolation
+Increased Isolation

-Special attention should be paid when you or a loved one cancel otherwise normal social activities or avoid standard communication with friends and family.
+Special attention should be paid when you, or a loved one, cancel otherwise normal social activities or avoid standard communication with friends and family.

-Sudden absence of self-care
+Sudden Absence of Self-Care

 A stark decline in the hygiene or personal appearance of those you know and care about can indicate mental illness.
 And we all have daredevils in our circle of friends and family, but consideration should be given if you note unusual risky behavior in your loved ones or yourself.